-- 1. Support and encourage the operation of existing farms. - 2.
+- Support and encourage the operation of existing farms. - 2.
 Preserve and protect of agriculturally productive soils in the Town. - 3.
 Protect against cropland soil erosion and runoff.

-- Preserve rural landscapes through agricultural land preservation, conservation, and other sensitive land use measures - 2.
+- Preserve rural landscapes through agricultural land preservation, conservation, and other sensitive land use measures. - 2.
 Support the County in assisting local landowners who want to participate in sustainable agricultural programs. - 3.
-Provide continuing support to existing operations and agriculture activities throughout the Town.

-- 4. Identify prime farmland in the Town and protect it from development. - Work with the Ashland County Land Conservation Department and the DNR to implement best management practices in agricultural areas. - Encourage Ashland County to create and budget for an active countywide conservation easement acquisition program. - 7.
-Protect the surface and groundwater resources in the Town. - 8.
-Support efforts to preserve farmland in the Town and elsewhere in the County. - 9.
+Provide continuing support to existing operations and agriculture activities throughout the Town. - 4.
+Work with the Ashland County Land Conservation Department and the DNR to implement best management practices in agricultural areas. - Encourage Ashland County to create and budget for an active countywide conservation easement acquisition program. - 6.
+Protect the surface and groundwater resources in the Town. - 7.
+Support efforts to preserve farmland in the Town and elsewhere in the County. - 8.
 Assist Town residents in pursuing sustainable and diverse agricultural ventures.

-2006 to 2011 to 2016 to 2021 to Imp olementation Action Items 2010 2015 2020 2025 Responsible Entity 1.
-Identify options for preservation and development of sustainable agriculture in the Town.
-Plan Commission, Town Board 2.
-Investigate the possibility of starting a farmers market or an organic produce garden Х Town Board, CAPP
+Schedule 2006 2011 2016 2021 to to to to lm plementation Action Items 2010 2015 2020 2025 Responsible Entity 1.
+Identify options for preservation and development of sustainable agriculture in the Town. Х Plan Commission, Town Board 2.
+Encourage and continue expansion of farmers' market and community garden. Х Х Town Board, CAPP